Trouble with Work and Income: Penalties, investigations and overpayments

 Being accused of benefit fraud: Work and Income investigations

-When Work and Income might begin an investigation
+When will Work and Income investigate a beneficiary?

-Through its Fraud Investigations teams, Work and Income investigates information or accusations that beneficiaries may have received income support that they’re not entitled to.
+The Fraud Investigations team at Work and Income investigates accusations that beneficiaries may have received income support that they’re not entitled to.

 The two most common areas that are investigated are undeclared income and relationship status.

-An investigation might begin after information-sharing between Work and Income and the Inland Revenue Department has shown that a beneficiary hasn’t declared income to Work and Income (see below, “Information sharing and matching between Work and Income and other government agencies”).
-Work and Income may also randomly select cases for investigation, or it may simply have a suspicion that a beneficiary is not in fact entitled to what they are receiving.
+An investigation might begin after Inland Revenue shares income information with Work and Income (see: “Information sharing and matching between Work and Income and other government agencies”).
+Work and Income may also randomly select cases for investigation, or they may simply have a suspicion that a beneficiary is not entitled to what they are receiving.

 What is relationship debt sharing?